-- 1. Double-click the icon on the desktop, or - 2.
-Select the program from the Start menu (All Programs > Vizrt > Viz Trio > Viz Trio Client), or - 3.
-Select the program from the program directory.
+- 1. Double-click the Viz Trio icon on the desktop, or - 2.
+Select the program from the Start menu (All Programs > Vizrt > Viz Trio > Viz Trio), or - 3.
+Select the Viz Trio .exe file from the program directory.

 Note: For Viz Trio 2.9 and later the path is C:\Program Files\Vizrt\Viz Trio.
-For older versions it is C:\Program Files\vizrt\Trio Client
+For older versions it was C:\Program Files\vizrt\Trio Client.

-- · Command Line Parameters
+- Command Line Parameters

 - · Configuring the Graphics Database

-- Configuring the Media Sequencer
+- · Configuring the Media Sequencer

-6.2 Configuring the Graphics Database
+6.3 Configuring the Graphics Database

 Viz Trio must be configured to access the same graphics data as the program and preview Viz Engine channels.
-The configuration is therefore used for local preview in order to test and preview graphics before it is added to a show or playlist and played out on-air.
+The configuration is used for local preview in order to test and preview graphics before it is added to a show or playlist and played out on-air.